Association Past-President in Interview with Dr. Nicolosi

 I have helped many men reduce their unwanted same-sex attractions, so that they lose their compelling, life-disrupting power, and assisted them in exploring and developing their heterosexual potential.

 In 1992, I and two psychiatrists organized a professional association called NARTH-- the National Association for Research and Therapy of Homosexuality (see the website www.narth.com).
 Today, NARTH has over 1000 members around the world.

 On the NARTH website, see “What Research Shows: NARTH's Response to the American Psychological Association’s Claims on Homosexuality.”
 This paper examines over 100 years of professional and scientific literature on the subject of sexual-orientation change, offering a strong case that for at least some people, sexual orientation can be modified.

-Student Daniel Garner (on right) Receiving the third annual Joseph Nicolosi Early Career Scholarship Award at the 2013 NARTH Conference, Phoenix, AZ, Nov.
+The third annual recipient (2013) was Daniel Garner. [photo caption] Student Daniel Garner (on right) receiving the third annual Joseph Nicolosi Early Career Scholarship Award at the 2013 NARTH Conference, Phoenix, AZ, Nov.
 2013.